kimber-chen/Tensorflow-for-stock-prediction/README.md

 All of the work are done by using the same stock(2330 in Taiwan stock) which are collected from yahoo.finance.
 Please notice that this stock perform a stable rise these years.
 But our result get a little better than just random guess.

+For Brief tutorial slider please check ([Distributed Tensorflow & Stock prediction](https://github.com/kimber-chen/Tensorflow-for-stock-prediction/blob/master/graph/DistributedTensorFlow%26StockPred.pdf))

-For Chinese version slider please check HERE([中文投影片](https://github.com/kimber-chen/Tensorflow-for-stock-prediction/blob/master/graph/tensorflow%E8%82%A1%E7%A5%A8%E9%A0%90%E6%B8%AC_%E5%A4%A7%E7%B6%B1.pdf))
+For Chinese outline slider please check HERE([中文簡介](https://github.com/kimber-chen/Tensorflow-for-stock-prediction/blob/master/graph/tensorflow%E8%82%A1%E7%A5%A8%E9%A0%90%E6%B8%AC_%E5%A4%A7%E7%B6%B1.pdf))

 ##requirement
 - Tensorflow